 Imagine running constantly for up to 5 minutes whilst holding your breath, performing acrobatics, looking graceful and keeping time with music and your fellow athletes.
-Welcome to the world of synchronised swimming where some of sport’s most highly trained athletes perform all of the above with great skill, flexibility, rhythm and flair.
+Welcome to the world of artistic swimming (previously known as synchronised swimming) where some of sport’s most highly trained athletes perform all of the above with great skill, flexibility, rhythm and flair.

-Perhaps an easier way to envisage the sport is to think of ‘water ballet’, a name by which synchronised swimming was originally known.
-Athletic moves derived from a core set of movements and positions are performed in water and choreographed to music to form routines which last anything from two and a half minutes to 5 minutes depending on whether a team, solo or duet routine is being performed.
-Synchronised swimming is open to both male and female athletes but is dominated by women because the Olympic competitions are not open to men.
+Perhaps an easier way to envisage the sport is to think of ‘water ballet’, a name by which artistic swimming was originally known.
+Athletic moves derived from a core set of movements and positions are performed in water and choreographed to music to form routines which last anything from two minutes to 5 minutes depending on whether a team, solo or duet routine is being performed.
+Artistic swimming is open to both male and female athletes but is dominated by women because the Olympic competitions are not yet open to men.

 Routines are divided into the following categories:

-- Teams (swimmers synchronise their moves with up to seven other athletes and the music).
+- Teams – swimmers complete a set number and type of moves which they synchronise with up to seven other athletes and the music.
 Teams usually consist of eight swimmers, but there must be a minimum of four.
 However, teams lose marks for every swimmer they have less than the full complement because it is easier to synchronise with fewer people.

-In senior competitions, swimmers perform two routines for judges, one technical and one free.
-Technical routines involve the performance of predetermined elements that must be executed in a specific order; free routines have no such requirements so swimmers are ‘free’ to be as creative as they can with their choreography in order to impress the judges.
+In senior competitions, swimmers perform two routines for judges, one technical and one free in each category.
+Technical routines involve the performance of predetermined technical required elements that must be executed in a specific order; free routines have no such requirements so swimmers are ‘free’ to be as creative as they can with their choreography in order to impress the judges.
 There are also categories known as ‘figures’ where set movements are performed without music in front of the judges.
 The aim is simply to impress the judges with the quality of execution.

 Only team and duet competitions are currently included in the Olympic Games, though solos were included in 1984, 1988 and 1992.